Destiny (video game): Music of the Spheres

+Release

-ReleaseDestiny concept art and plot elements first leaked in November 2012.
+Destiny concept art and plot elements first leaked in November 2012.
 Bungie supplemented the leak with more details, expressing regret that another upcoming video game had been revealed ahead of schedule.
 Destiny's official unveiling occurred at the PlayStation 4 announcement event on February 20, 2013.
 An alpha test took place from June 12 to 16, 2014 exclusively on PS4.
-A public beta test began on PlayStation consoles on July 17, 2014 and Xbox consoles on July 23, 2014, available to players who pre-ordered the game.
+A public beta test began on PlayStation consoles on July 17, 2014, and Xbox consoles on July 23, 2014, available to players who pre-ordered the game.
 Before the beta closed on July 27, it attracted around 4.6 million players.
 The game went gold on August 23, 2014.
-Destiny was released worldwide on September 9, 2014 for the PlayStation 3, PlayStation 4, Xbox 360, and Xbox One.
+Destiny was released worldwide on September 9, 2014, for the PlayStation 3, PlayStation 4, Xbox 360, and Xbox One.
 Players who pre-ordered the game received early access to the Vanguard Armory.
 Additionally, pre-orders from GameStop received an exclusive "red" sparrow vehicle.
 Players who pre-ordered Call of Duty: Advanced Warfare received a Blacksmith armor shader in Destiny.
 Those who purchased the digital PlayStation 3 or Xbox 360 versions of the game were allowed to download the PlayStation 4 or Xbox One clients respectively at no additional cost, until January 15, 2015.

 Some of the game's initial content, including certain items and missions, were timed exclusives for PlayStation platforms.
 These included the "Dust Palace" strike, the "Exodus Blue" Crucible map, two exotic weapons (the auto rifle "Monte Carlo" and hand cannon "Hawkmoon"), a rare gear set for each class (Manifold Seeker for Warlock, Vanir for Titan, and Argus for Hunter), and three ships ("Aurora Awake", "Crypt Hammer", and "Outrageous Fortune").
 Each expansion followed suit and had timed exclusives for PlayStation platforms.
 The initial exclusive content and the content of the first two expansions became available for the Xbox platforms with the release of The Taken King.
 The Taken King's and Rise of Iron's exclusive content became available in October 2017.